Domain wall competition in the Chern insulating regime of twisted bilayer graphene

-We project the electronic interactions and the spatially varying substrate potential $\Delta(\bm{r})$ into a fixed `active' Hilbert space spanned by the Bloch functions of the central bands.
+We begin with the single-particle band structure of the continuum model (CM)~\cite{Bistritzer}, with interlayer hopping parameters $w_{AA}=0.08$~eV and $w_{AB}=0.11$~eV~\cite{nam2017,carr2019}.
+We innovate a method to treat spatially inhomogeneous substrate configurations: We project the electronic interactions and the spatially varying substrate potential $\Delta(\bm{r})$ into a fixed `active' Hilbert space spanned by the Bloch functions of the central bands.
 This is justified by the large energy gap between the central and remote bands.
-We have verified that the central-band Hilbert spaces of the CM solved with $\Delta=0$ have $>99\%$ overlap with those for the values of $\Delta\neq 0$ considered here~\cite{SupMat}, justifying this approach.
+We have verified that the central-band Hilbert spaces of the CM solved with $\Delta=0$ have $>99\%$ overlap with those for the values of $\Delta\neq 0$ considered here, justifying this approach.
 We neglect terms that scatter electrons between valleys, since they are suppressed in twist angle $\theta\ll1$.
 We use the dual-gate screened Coulomb interaction with Fourier components $V(q)=\frac{e^2}{2\epsilon_0\epsilon_r q}\tanh{qd}$, where $d=40$~nm is the screening length due to the metallic gates and $\epsilon_r=9.5$ is the relative permittivity~\cite{bultinck2_2019}.

 We restrict to substrates that vary only along $\mathbf{a}_\text{M}^{(1)}$ (Fig.~\ref{FigSchematic}), and use the resulting invariance under $\mathbf{a}_\text{M}^{(2)}$ lattice translations to focus on HF states that satisfy